What Commercial Auto Insurance Is Required in Wisconsin?

 Sort out state versus federal jurisdiction

 Wisconsin state minimums apply if your vehicles stay local and don't handle interstate shipments.
-Federal requirements take over the moment a vehicle crosses state lines with cargo or passengers.
+Federal requirements apply the moment a vehicle crosses state lines with cargo or passengers.

 4. 4